-2.1.1 The statutory limitations on exposures and risk concentrations are set out in the BELR.
-This module covers mainly Parts 7, 2 and 6, which are relevant to locally incorporated AIs for the control of exposures and

-- limitation on exposures to a counterparty or a LC group (Part 7); - limitation on equity exposure (Part 2); and - limitation on holding of interest in land (Part 6). - 2.1.2 Other relevant parts, which deal with limitations on exposures to connected parties (Part 8) and acquisition by Als incorporated in Hong Kong of share capital in companies (Part 3), are covered under CR-G-9 "Exposures to Connected Parties" and CR-L-5 "Major Acquisitions and Investments: BELR Part 3". - 2.1.3 Subsections 2.2 to 2.13 below provide a summary of the key provisions contained in Parts 7, 2 and 6.
+- 2.1.1 The statutory limitations on exposures and risk concentrations are set out in the BELR.
+This module covers mainly Parts 7, 2 and 6, which are relevant to locally incorporated Als for the control of exposures and risk concentrations3.
+They relate to: - (a) limitation on exposures to a counterparty or an LC group (Part 7), which implements the BCBS' large exposures standard set out in the Basel Framework ("LEX standard")4; - (b) limitation on equity exposure (Part 2); and - (c) limitation on holding of interest in land (Part 6). - 2.1.2 Other relevant parts, which deal with limitations on exposures to connected parties (Part 8) and acquisition by locally incorporated Als of share capital in companies (Part 3), are covered, respectively, under CR-G-9 "Exposures to Connected Parties" and CR-L-5 "Major Acquisitions and Investments: BELR Part 3". - 2.1.3 Sections 2.2 to 2.12 below provide a summary of the key provisions contained in Parts 7, 2 and 6.
 They also endeavour to interpret these Parts in simplified language.
 In case of doubt, Als should consult the HKMA or seek relevant legal advice.